b02202050/2021-SIIM-COVID19-Detection/README.md

 The average AUROC of all validation task is 0.9054

 #### SIIM Covid19 study-level training
+*Note: If you want to train the models without using the pre-trained weights, you can set `args_dict['pretrained'] = 'imagenet'` in the config file.*
 ```bash
 $ cd $SIIM_root/src/classification
 $ python train_classification.py configs/config_cv0.py